geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Yeah.
 I mean this is the third linearizer I wrote.
 And this one I think is good.
 Great.
 Yeah.
 It's faster.
 So I'm happy with that.

 ##### **Chenyu** [[00:09:15](https://www.youtube.com/watch?v=6EDbdI_m73o&t=555)]
 Okay.
 Yeah.
 Looking forward to the next one.
 Looking forward to that.
 So moving on.
-Next is Lama.
+Next is LLaMA.

 ##### **Chenyu** [[00:09:23](https://www.youtube.com/watch?v=6EDbdI_m73o&t=563)]
 So I don't have a new picture for the whiteboard.
 It's the same as last week.
 I think we are at LNB model parallel.
 For that one.
 Basically I'm waiting for eval.
 That's one thing I really want to see if the eval is correct.
 And there are compiler arrows, both on LLVM and HIP that I hope would disappear after we upgrade the compiler versions.
 We will follow up on that.
 My hope is we can like run 7B with split, like split the model on eight GPUs.